 - distressed, upset, hurt

 - over-stressed, fatigued

 - guilty, ashamed

 To schedule an appointment call 919-416-1727.
 Out-of-state employees should call 800-327-2251.

 Our emotions serve a wide variety of purposes.
 Emotions can be fleeting, persistent, powerful, complex, and even life-changing.
 They can motivate us to act in specific ways and give us the tools and resources we need to interact in a meaningful way in our social worlds.

 Mental well-being describes your emotional state -- how you feel and how well you can cope with day-to-day life.
-Our well-being can change from moment to moment.
 A healthy well-being is essential for you to function and be happy.
-No matter the reason, it can be helpful to remember that you deserve to feel good.
-There are steps you can take to improve and maintain your mental well-being.
 PAS can help you address the issues that may be affecting your well-being.